 This article contains affiliate links which provide a small portion of commission at no cost to you should you decide to purchase a suggested product.
 Your purchase helps support our blog!

 Reading with your child is one of, if not the most important thing you can do during their early childhood years.
 We understand that fitting reading time in can be hard.
 School, work and activities often fill our days leaving little time for "extras".
 At the end of the day you just want to sit down and be done but there is so much value to even just a few minutes spent reading every day.
 Reading exposes your child to language, photos, art and much more.
 Plus multiple scientific studies have proven that the number of words spoken to a child by the age of 5 is one of the best indicators of a child's future academic success (read more on this here: 32-Million Word Gap.)

 Reading to your child is a great way to show your child how important reading is.
 It exposes them to new language.
-It teaches them about things that they might not know about without reading.
+It teaches them about things that they might not otherwise be exposed to in their natural environment.
 A child who loves to read at an early age is more likely to succeed in school.
 Here are some tips for fostering a love of reading.